-Laminate countertops will give you the work room you need while staying well within budget.
+Laminate countertops will give you the working room you need while staying well within budget.

 Low-cost laundry room additions usually rule out professionally installed floor drains or utility sinks.
 If connections are already available for the utility sink, you can install it by yourself relatively easily.

-Most homeowners who are serious about adding a laundry room will remain within a medium-level budget: high enough to properly outfit the room with ample storage and features, low enough to keep construction costs within reason.
+Most homeowners who are serious about adding a laundry room will remain within a medium-level budget: high enough to properly outfit the room with ample storage and features, but low enough to keep construction costs within reason.
+Including functional upgrades like a utility sink, built-in cabinets, and countertops can make it worth it to add a laundry room that suits both your budget and your household's needs.

 Your laundry room addition will be able to accommodate an L-shaped or U-shaped layout.

-Both luxury vinyl flooring or ceramic tile fit well within a mid-range laundry addition budget.
-Installing the luxury vinyl flooring by yourself means more money available for cabinets and countertops.
+Both luxury vinyl flooring and ceramic tile typically fit well within a mid-range laundry addition budget.
+Installing the luxury vinyl flooring by yourself saves more money for cabinets and countertops.

-Permanent cabinets are necessary for any mid-range laundry room, in the form of base cabinets, wall cabinets, and even a mobile unit or two.
-Cabinet boxes may be faced with hardwood veneers such as maple or oak, with matching solid-wood doors.
+Permanent cabinets are necessary for any mid-range laundry room in the form of base cabinets, wall cabinets, or even a mobile unit or two.
+Cabinet boxes may be faced with hardwood veneers, such as maple or oak, with matching solid-wood doors.

 Any medium-cost laundry room addition will have one or two countertops installed on top of the base cabinets.
 Solid surface—or at least good quality laminate—is the favored countertop material for a mid-cost laundry room.

-You should have enough money in a mid-level laundry room budget to add a utility sink or a floor drain.
+You should have enough money in a mid-level laundry room budget to add a laundry room sink or a floor drain.
 If you wish, you can install a fold-down ironing board or clothes racks by yourself.

 A medium-cost laundry room addition should bring the room in line with the quality of the rest of the house.

-If you have a higher-end home, you might want to push your budget towards $10,000 or more—usually more.
+If you have a higher-end home, you might want to push your budget towards $10,000 or more—often up to $15,000.
 No expense is spared to make sure that your laundry room is outfitted with everything you need, and that most materials used are of the highest quality.